 William Schniedewind, PhD, Professor of Biblical Studies, UCLA

 “A Short History of the Word of God: Old Testament, Dead Sea Scrolls, New Testament, Early and Modern Church”

 William Schniedewind is a professor of biblical studies at UCLA, serves as the chair of the Department of Near Eastern Languages and Cultures, and holds the Kershaw Endowed Chair of Ancient Eastern Mediterranean Studies.
 He received a BA in religion from George Fox University (1984), an MA in historical geography from Jerusalem University College, and a PhD in Bible and Ancient Near East from Brandeis University (1992).
 He has been a visiting scholar at the Hebrew University and a research fellow at the Albright Institute of Archaeological Research in Jerusalem.
 Schniedewind received George Fox University’s 2013 Outstanding Alumnus Award.
 He is the author of five books, including How the Bible Became a Book (Cambridge University Press, 1994), which has been translated into seven languages.

-Schniedewind's lecture is co-sponsored by the College of Christian Studies and the George Fox Evangelical Seminary.
+Schniedewind's lecture is co-sponsored by the College of Christian Studies and Portland Seminary.

 Lauren Winner, Assistant Professor of Christian Spirituality, Duke Divinity School

 “Wearing God: Encountering Overlooked Biblical Metaphors for God”

 Monday, March 7, 2016 - Video recording available on ITunes U